tsphillips/slim/README.md

 Issue tracking software is often cumbersome and overkill for small projects.
 Slim is a very low-impact issue tracking system.

 - Issues do not have an explicit state.
-- Records dates issue was successfully tested (unit, integration, system).
+- Records dates issue was successfully tested (unit, code review, integration, system).

 ## Components